-Couples fall into the trap when they compare relationships with other people.
+Couples fall into the trap of insecurity when they compare their relationships with other people.
 By doing so, they’re setting themselves up to fail.
-Everyone will always appear perfect from the outside looking in.
-That’s how they want you to see it.
+Most couples will always appear perfect while looking in because that’s how people want to be seen.

-There’s the possibility the partner has more problems than you’re aware of, perhaps more than you have with your own couplehood.
+There’s a possibility that a lot of couples have more problems than you’re aware of, perhaps more than you have with your own couplehood.
 In fact, no relationship is without its share of issues, but most people don’t talk about these except with close friends and family.

-The vital thing to recognize is that one pair’s version of perfection is different from someone else’s.
-Whether spending every moment of every day together or choosing activities and having minimal time as a couple, if it makes each partner happy and satisfied, that is as close to idyllic as you can get.
+The vital thing to recognize is that one pair’s version of perfection can be different from some other’s.
+Whether spending every moment together or engaging otherwise and having minimal time as a couple, if it makes each partner happy and satisfied, that is as close to idyllic as you can get.